aniretakey/ecommerce-application/README.md

 - `npm run build` - build the project

-- `npm run lint ` - run ESLint to identify code style issues and errors
+- `npm run lint ` - run ESLint to identify and fix code style issues and errors

 - `npm run format` - run Prettier to check the formatting of the code